-Yes.
-The recipe calls for non-fat, as the shelf life is longer for non-fat powdered milk.
-You can use a full-fat powdered milk too, just be sure to mark your pancake mix with the same “best by” date found on the powdered milk container.
-Alternately, you can omit the powdered milk and use milk instead of water when you prepare the pancakes.
+This recipe calls for non-fat, as the shelf life is longer for non-fat powdered milk.
+You can use full-fat powdered milk too, just be sure to mark your pancake mix with the same “best by” date found on the powdered milk container.
+Alternatively, you can omit powdered milk and use fresh milk instead of water when you prepare the pancakes.
 In that case, the shelf life is up to 18 months.

-Yes.
-Whole wheat is much heavier.
-If you are going to substitute the flour out for whole wheat, increase the baking powder to 3 total tablespoons.
+Whole Wheat or Buckwheat Flour: These flours are much heavier.
+If you are going to substitute the all-purpose flour with whole wheat flour or buckwheat flour, increase the baking powder to 3 total tablespoons.

-Yes.
 This mix is definitely add-in friendly.
-You can add half to a full cup of any fruit of your choice to the batter.
-We love blueberries, strawberries, raspberries, and apples.
-You can also use raisins, chocolate chips, craisins or bananas…hey, go nuts!
-No really, nuts are also delicious in pancakes.
+You can add half to a full cup of any fruit of your choice to the batter once it is mixed.
+We love blueberries, strawberries, raspberries, and finely chopped apples.
+You can also use raisins, chocolate chips, craisins, bananas, or chopped nuts.

 Watch the video below where Rachel will walk you through every step of this recipe.
 Sometimes it helps to have a visual, and we’ve always got you covered with our cooking show.
 You can find the complete collection of recipes on YouTube, Facebook Watch, or our Facebook Page, or right here on our website with their corresponding recipes.